Egyptian blue: Occurrences outside Egypt

-Roman production of Egyptian blue
+Roman production

 Around the turn of the eras, Roman sources report that a certain Vestorius transferred the production technology from Alexandria to Pozzuoli near Naples (Campania, Southern Italy).
 In fact, archaeological evidences confirm production sites in the northern Phlegraean Fields and seem to indicate a monopoly in the manufacture and trade of pigment spheres.
 Due to its almost exclusive use, Egyptian blue is the blue pigment par excellence of Roman antiquity; its art technological traces vanish in the course of the Middle Ages.

-In 2021, Early Medieval Egyptian blue (fifth/sixth century AD) was identified on a monochrome blue mural fragment from the church of St. Peter above Gratsch (South Tyrol, Northern Italy).
-By a new analytical approach based on Raman microspectroscopy, 28 different minerals with contents from the percent range down to 0.1 permille were identified.
+Early Medieval Egyptian blue (fifth/sixth century AD) was identified on a monochrome blue mural fragment from the church of St. Peter above Gratsch (South Tyrol, Northern Italy).
+By a new analytical approach based on Raman microspectroscopy, 28 different minerals with contents from the percent range down to 100 ppm were identified.
 Inclusion of knowledge from neighbouring disciplines made possible to read out the information about the type and provenance of the raw materials, synthesis and application of the pigment and ageing of the paint layer preserved in the previously not accessible trace components, and thus to reconstruct the individual "biography" of the Egyptian blue from St. Peter.
 This paradigm shift in the research history of Egyptian blue provided natural scientific evidences for the production in the northern Phlegraean fields (agreement with trace minerals found in the beach sands at the Gulf of Gaeta), the use of a sulphidic copper ore (instead of often-mentioned metallic copper or bronze), and plant ash as flux in the raw material mixture.
 Furthermore, indications for a synthesis predominated by solid state reactions were found, while the melting of the raw materials into glass most likely played a negligible role.

 A follow-up study on Roman Imperial pigment balls excavated in Aventicum and Augusta Raurica (Switzerland; first to third century AD) confirmed the results in 2022.
 The consistent composition of around 40 identified minerals establishes a connection to the northern Phlegraean Fields; a sulphidic copper ore and plant ash have also left their marks.
 Thus, the Roman production monopoly probably existed for centuries.
-In addition, the analyses revealed unwanted by-products of the synthesis, locally limited to micorparticles on the sphere's surfaces, which can be traced back to suboptimal burning times or mixing ratios, respectively: a cuprorivaite with crystal defects in its layer structure and a copper-bearing green glass phase, characterised by Raman spectroscopy for the first time.
+In addition, the analyses revealed unwanted by-products of the synthesis, locally limited to microparticles on the sphere's surfaces, which can be traced back to suboptimal burning times or mixing ratios, respectively: a cuprorivaite with crystal defects in its layer structure and a copper-bearing green glass phase, characterised by Raman spectroscopy for the first time.